Dreaming of an orange Christmas?

 “The crime Giannulli and Loughlin committed was serious,” Assistant U.S. Attorney Justin O’Connell wrote in a memo on August 17.
 “Over the course of two years, they engaged twice in Singer’s fraudulent scheme.
 They involved both their daughters in the fraud, directing them to pose in staged photographs for use in fake athletic profiles and instructing one daughter how to conceal the scheme from her high school counselor.”

-As Loughlin prepares for prison, she admits the “hardest part” will be not being able to see her two daughters for two months.
+As Loughlin prepares for prison, she admits the “hardest part” will be her two daughters for two months.
 Due to the ongoing coronavirus pandemic, there will be limited visitors allowed to see loved ones who are serving time.

 “Loughlin knows it’s not a long sentence,” an insider told In Touch.
 “Loughlin and Giannulli did think they would be able to spread out their prison time so one parent could be home with the kids, but that didn’t happen.”